justKPD/EUDR-Compliance-Certificate---Deforestation-Using-satellite-Data-for-Commodities/eudr_compliance-main/README.md

-# Osapiens Deforestation Intelligence System
+#  Deforestation Intelligence System
-### EUDR Compliance Verification · TUM.ai × Osapiens Makeathon
+### EUDR Compliance Verification ·

 > **"From satellite coordinates to compliance PDF in under 90 seconds."**